Five reasons why Amazon Game Studios, which released "New World," has struggled until now

 2. The big names we brought in are leaving one after another

-Kim Swift (designer of Puzzle Game Portal),
+Kim Swift (designer of puzzle game portal),

 Clint Hocking (director of Far Cry 2),

-Richard Hillman (Madden guru),
+Richard Hillman (Madden expert),

-Mark Whitten (former boss of Xbox Live).
+Mark Witten (former head of Xbox Live)

 There's no one here anymore